DiegoPortoJaccottet/manual-tree-of-thought/README.md

 ### Step 2: Depth

-The second step is to choose a branch and explore it.
+The second step is to choose a branch(es) and explore it.
 This can be repeated for all previous attempts, or just for the best ones.
 Such as:

     Choose the best try and improve it 3 times.